Exposure value: Tabulated exposure values

 For lower ISO speed, decrease the exposure values (increase the exposures) by the number of exposure steps by which the speed is less than ISO 100.
 For example, ISO 50 speed is one step less than ISO 100:

 To photograph a rainbow against a cloudy sky with an ISO 50–speed imaging medium, search Table 2 for "Rainbows-Cloudy sky background" (which has an EV of 14), and subtract 1 to get EV_{50} = 13.

 The equation for correcting for ISO speed can also be solved for EV100:

 For example, using ISO 400 film and setting the camera for EV 11 allows shooting night sports at a light level of EV100 = 9, in agreement with the example done the other way around above.
-An online calculator that implemented this calculation was available at dpreview.com.

 Setting EV on a camera

 On most cameras, there is no direct way to transfer an EV to camera settings; however, a few cameras, such as some Voigtländer and Braun models or the Kodak Pony II shown in the photo, allowed direct setting of exposure value.

 Some medium-format cameras from Rollei (Rolleiflex, Rolleicord models) and Hasselblad allowed EV to be set on the lenses.
-The set EV could be locked, coupling shutter and aperture settings, such that adjusting either the shutter speed or aperture made a corresponding adjustment in the other to maintain a constant exposure (Ray 2000, 318).
+The set EV could be locked, coupling shutter and aperture settings, such that adjusting either the shutter speed or aperture made a corresponding adjustment in the other to maintain a constant exposure.
 On some lenses the locking was optional, so that the photographer could choose the preferred method of working depending on the situation.
-Use of EV on some meters and cameras is discussed briefly by Adams (1981, 39).
-He notes that, in some cases, the EV indication from the meter may need to be adjusted for film speed.
+Regarding use of EV on some meters and cameras, Ansel Adams noted that in some cases, the EV indication from the meter may need to be adjusted for film speed.

 Exposure compensation in EV

-Many current cameras allow for exposure compensation, and usually state it in terms of EV (Ray 2000, 316).
+Many current cameras allow for exposure compensation, and usually state it in terms of EV.
 In this context, EV refers to the difference between the indicated and set exposures.
-For example, an exposure compensation of +1 EV (or +1 step) means to increase exposure, by using either a longer exposure time or a smaller -number.
+For example, an exposure compensation of +1 EV (or +1 step) means to increase exposure, by using either a longer exposure time or a smaller f-number.